johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 constant, and create a LOAD instruction to move that constant value into the target register.

-We'll need a method in the ```Context``` class to help us create the DATA line.
-We won't create it immediately, but will make a note of the information we will need when it's time to create the DATA line at the end of the program.
+We'll need a method in the `Context` class to help us create the DATA line.
+We won't create the DATA line immediately, but will make a note of the information we will need when it's time to create the DATA line at the end of the program.
 Meanwhile, we need to determine what label that DATA line will have, so